Fl4m3Ph03n1x/marker-cluster-polygon/README.md

     <script src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY"></script>

-# Code
+# JavaScript Code

+The following files are under the directory `js` and they represent the logic of this demo:

+ - `data/poiData.js` is the file containing the data for the points of interest.
+To find the coordinates of a point of interest you can use https://google-developers.appspot.com/maps/documentation/utils/geocoder/
+ - `data/districtData.js` constains the coordinates that define the district's polygon shape.
+ - `geometry/coordinate.js` representes a coordinate object.
+ - `geometry/polygon.js` represents a polygon object.
+Contains mathematical calculations for polygons.
+ - `utils/randomColor.js` contains a function to help generete random strings of colors.
+ - `libs/markermanager.js` is my library for managing marker objects from the Google Maps API.
  - `myscript.js` is responsible for creating the polygons and clustering the marks.
 Depends on `markermanager.js`.
- - `markermanager.js` is my library for managing marker objects from the Google Maps API.
- - `poiData.js` is the file containing the data for the points of interest.
-To find the coordinates of a point of interest you can use https://google-developers.appspot.com/maps/documentation/utils/geocoder/
- - `districtData.js` constains the coordinates that define the district's polygon shape.
- - `mystyle.css` has some basic CSS rules.
- - `index.html` is the HTML page.
-Open it to run the project.